AAbukhdair/Deck-Of-Cards/README.md

 # Deck-Of-Cards
 Adam Abukhdair, COP 2800C and 12324.
 Deck of cards in java.
-It can shuffle the cards.
+Creates a deck of cards then it shuffles the cards then gives a random card.
 Classes were used to make it.
-Gives a random card.